 Depending on what data sources you work with (integrations or manual data sources), there are different possibilities for changing the default date settings.

-- If you use integrations, the default date field depends on your system.
-You can change the default date in the integration data source settings (go to Data management > Data sources) or the advanced settings when connecting Plecto to a new system.
+- Integration data sources: The default date field depends on your system.
+You can change the default date in the data source settings (go to Data management > Data sources) or the advanced settings when connecting Plecto to a new system.
 You can read more about our integrations and find the integration-specific details on our integrations page.

-Be aware: Date and history modifiers can be applied to any formula, regardless if it is using data from an integration or manual data source.
+Date and history modifiers can be applied to any formulas, regardless if they are using data from an integration or manual data source.